The submitted projects will be evaluated by the jury in a two-step procedure.

 Gordian Kley is managing partner of the engineering company merz kley partner in Dornbirn AT, which he joined in 1999.
 He completed an apprenticeship as a carpenter and then a degree in civil engineering in Karlsruhe DE.
 After working as an engineer in Karlsruhe, he moved to Vorarlberg in 1995 and has been working as a civil engineer since 1998.

 Born in Basel, Switzerland, Regula Lüscher studied architecture at the Swiss Federal Institute of Technology ETH Zurich, 1987-1998 she worked as an architect in Zurich CH and Vienna AT.
 1989-2007 lecturer at the ETH Zurich and various universities of applied sciences in Switzerland.
 2012 honorary professor at the Berlin University of Arts.
 From 2000, head of urban planning at the Department of Urban Development of the City of Zurich, Deputy Director of the Department of Urban Development in Zurich in 2001.
 2007-2011 Berlin Senate Building Director and State Secretary in the Berlin Senate Department for Urban Development.
 2011-2016 Senate Building Director and State Secretary in the Berlin Senate Department for Urban Development and the Environment.
-Since 12/2016 Senate Construction Director and State Secretary in the Senate Department for Urban Development and Housing in Berlin.
-Regula Lüscher is a member of the Association of German Architects and the German Academy for Urban and Regional Planning.
+12/2016 - 07/2021 Senate Construction Director and State Secretary in the Senate Department for Urban Development and Housing in Berlin.

 After an apprenticeship as a timber carpenter and the studies of architecture at the Technical University of Braunschweig DE, professional activities followed in Braunschweig and Berlin.
 Since 2010, he has been working in the Kaden-Klingbeil studio, and since 2014 Markus Lager has been co-owner of the studio Kaden+Lager in Berlin, which specialises in urban timber construction.
+Since December 2021 new company LAGERSCHWERTFEGER GmbH in Berlin.
 Various prizes and awards, including the Hugo Häring Award 2020 for the hybrid high-rise building SKAIO.
 Activities as a lecturer in Germany and abroad.
 Since the winter semester 2020/21, guest professor at the University of Stuttgart DE, wood construction class.

 Carsten Hein is Associate Director and leader of the competence team for timber construction at Arup in Germany.
 The renowned structural specialist has more than 30 years of experience in the planning of complex structures and has been responsible for numerous national and international projects.
 Together with his timber competence team, he researches the development of new composite materials and is committed to the use of timber and timber composites as sustainable material.
 Carsten Hein led the research for the LifeCycleTower in Austria and the design for the H7 timber hybrid high-rise in Münster.
 Carsten Hein is involved in ongoing timber construction research projects in collaboration with universities and lectures worldwide on innovations in timber construction.